esafirm/nolambda.stream/src/pages/articles/2017-07-15---Disable-Direct-Access-to-IP/index.md

 path: '/posts/disable-direct-access-to-your-ip/'
 category: 'Tech'
 tags:
+  - 'Nginx'
-  - 'Tech'
+  - 'VPS'
-description: ''
+description: 'Often times we don't want to expose our server IP address to public.
+We just want to access our domain address.'
 ---

 Often times we don't want to expose our server IP address to public.
 We just want to access our domain address.

 If you're using [Nginx](https://www.nginx.com) like me, there's a simple workaround for this problem.

 Just add another `server` block in your config file under `/etc/nginx/site-available` like this